 3) No version control system or backups

 So, you hired that new, great developer.
 They have all the right answers to the questions you ask them in the interview.
 Unfortunately, the new freelancer is not exactly what they say they are.
-With version control systems, you can easily recover the previous state of the website.
+With version control systems, you can easily recover the previous state of the website or check the freelancer’s work.

 Or maybe, that new developer suddenly starts defacing your products.
 Encoding them in encryption, they demand more payment before they release your systems.
 Unfortunately you just tried to save money and didn’t buy the backup plan.

 Both of these scenarios are more common than you’d expect.
 Fortunately, the solution is simple.
-The use of Version Control Systems and Backups can help save you from both situations.
+The use of Version Control Systems (VCS) and backups can help save you from both situations.

 Version control systems also provide a way to verify copyright.
 Unauthorized use and protecting intellectual property are available when paired with a good non-disclosure agreement (NDA).